krzychb/toit-samples/climate-tft/README.md

 Backlight GPIO is already [connected](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/hw-reference/esp32/get-started-wrover-kit.html#lcd-u5) internally on ESP-WROVER-KIT and you do not need to do anything about it.

 Before running the test application, you can check this internal connection by shortening GPIO5 to GND.
-The TFT should turn on if GPIO5 is at low level and turn off if it is a high level or not connected.
+The TFT should turn on if GPIO5 is at low level and turn off if it is at a high level or not connected.

 After connecting the hardware you are ready to test the software.
 Create a new file [detect_motion.toit](detect_motion.toit) and load it to ESP-WORVER-KIT.

 To do so open a new terminal window by clicking `Terminal` > `New Terminal` from the VS Code menu.
 In the terminal enter: